paulsbond/ccp4i2-django/README.md

 when any changes are made to files.

-If making any changes to the database models, run the following commands to update the database:
+If making any changes to the database models, run the following commands to update the database then restart the server:

 ```console
 user:~/ccp4ui$ python3.9 manage.py makemigrations